 Pound the bars with excessive force.

-Lay foreign objects directly on the bars.
+Lay foreign or sharp objects directly on the bars.

 Drop anything into the resonators.